medavox/tuki-nuwa/text/3_grammar/Comprehensive Grammar.md

 This is easier than you might think:

-*Kuwi si wilu li nami?* 'Are you hungry'/'Do you want to eat?'
+*Ki si wilu li nami?* 'Are you hungry'/'Do you want to eat?'

 *tatu!* "correct!"
 *mi wilu nami* "I want to eat"